rodm/gradle-teamcity-plugin/README.md

 * `version` : The version of the TeamCity API to build against.
 Defaults to '9.0'.
 * `descriptor` : The plugin descriptor, the descriptor can be defined within the build script or reference an external file.
  The type property affects the type of descriptor generated.

+The plugin descriptor properties are shown in the examples below and described in the TeamCity documentation for [Packaging Plugins](https://confluence.jetbrains.com/display/TCD9/Plugins+Packaging#PluginsPackaging-PluginDescriptor)

 * `homeDir` : The path to a TeamCity install.
 * `dataDir` : The path to the TeamCity Data directory.
 * `javaHome` : The path to the version of Java used to run the server and build agent.